 - type of waste and how much there is

 - description of the person/people dumping the waste

 - whether the fly-tipping has caused any damage

 - include photos of the waste and fly-tippers (if possible and safe to do so).
 But never put yourself at risk when reporting fly-tipping.

 How we deal with fly-tipping

-We will visit every report of fly-tipping to investigate where the rubbish has come from and who was responsible for dumping it.
+We aim to visit every reported incident of fly-tipping if there is a possibility there may be evidence that could support an investigation into where the rubbish came from and who was responsible for dumping it.

 We will work to issue Fixed Penalty Notices where possible, or collect evidence for a larger prosecution if necessary.

 - Suspect all waste carriers.
-Do not let them take your waste until they can prove they are legitimate.
+Do not let them take your waste until they can prove they are legitimate - a waste carriers' certificate and licence looks like this: Waste carriers' licence example (PDF 240KB).
 A professional waste carrier should happily answer reasonable questions.